mportesdev/posmatch/README.rst

 Python 3.9 or higher.

-**Note:** Although this package can be installed and used in Python 3.9+, its usage only makes sense with the pattern matching feature introduced in Python 3.10.
+**Note:** Although this package can be installed and used in Python 3.9+, its usage only makes sense with the structural pattern matching feature introduced in Python 3.10.
 All code snippets below require Python 3.10+.